 The Winter Garden

 The area next to the cottage is sheltered by a lovely old brick wall which was part of the original farmyard of Marlpit Farm.
 It is overgrown with ivy and wisteria and has a Magnolia grandifolia in the corner.
 This patch of garden faces south and is protected on two sides.
 It is a perfect place for a winter garden and in March it is graced with hellebores, pulmonaria, hyacinths and daffodils.
-There are snowdrops too but they are over by March.

 The winter garden is also good for wildlife.
 Not only are there many bee-friendly flowers but the ivy covered wall is an excellent place for insects such as tortoiseshell butterflies to hibernate and for small birds to shelter in overnight in the winter.